K-cristina/inner-channel/README.md

 To see the details of the imaging process of the proposed α-matte boundary defocus model, please reference our paper Fast Multi-focus Image Fusion using Inner Channel Prior
 ![](https://github.com/K-cristina/inner-channel/blob/master/procedure.png)
 ### enviroment
 The proposed method is performed in visual studio 2017 with OpenCV 3.4.3.
-OpenCV contrib is need for the guided filter.
+OpenCV contrib is required for the guided filter.